csvlewis/ride-with-me-backend/README.md

 The website is live on https://ride-with-me-fe.herokuapp.com/

 This is the back end API that allows Ride With Me to function.
 The back end production site is https://ride-with-me-backend.herokuapp.com/

+## How it Works ##
+#### 1. Find a ride ####
+ Choose your desired departure and arrival cities, and, optionally, your desired travel date.
+You will then see a list of available rides between those cities.
+Read their descriptions, see the price and pick a ride you'd like to join.

+#### 2. Send a request ####
+  Click on "Request to Join" to send a message to the driver.
+Be friendly!
+They can either accept or deny your request.

+#### 3. Get in touch ####
+  Once your request has been accepted, you'll receive an email with your driver's contact information, so you can get in touch.
+Coordinate the pickup location, departure time and payment method.

+#### 4. Travel ####
+  On the day of your ride, meet your driver at the pickup location.
+Remember to pay your driver before starting the ride.
+  Enjoy your ride!

 ## Setup ##
 To run the application locally: